Advice > Consulting

 Consulting resumes and cover letters are a step above what you would need at a typical corporate firm.
 The leading consulting firms get hundreds of thousands of applications for a small number of positions and their recruiters will scan your documents only for a few seconds.

 As a result, to be successful you'll need to optimise your resume and cover letter for consulting positions.
 Below are several tips that we've found to be effective for the candidates who work with us, and from our own consulting applications.
-If you want a more comprehensive guide as well as templates you can reuse, check out our consulting resumes and consulting cover letters guides.

 If you’re looking for expert feedback, get input from our team of ex-MBB recruiters, who will cover what achievements to focus on (or ignore), how to fine tune your bullet points, and more.